 Planning a decorating or DIY project can be a mammoth task in itself, however I have always found that it is the preparation part that takes the longest time.
 This is probably why I am so easily distracted whilst decorating as I simply wish to crack on.

-Have to prepare walls, wash them, fill in, sand down and use masking tape on areas that will not be painted takes much longer than the painting job itself… however, to achieve the best results, it is an integral part of the task!
+Having to prepare walls, wash them, fill in, sand down and use masking tape on areas that will not be painted takes much longer than the painting job itself… however, to achieve the best results, it is an integral part of the task!
 Research items you will need for DIY tasks and ensure you have the correct tools, head down to a local DIY trade centre for expert tips and advice on the tools required to complete your project.

 So what do you actually need to help you prepare?